-Grade 3.5: student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
-In case of the re-submission a maximum grade of 4.0 can be achieved for a given assignment.
+Mode of repetition In case of an insufficient grade, student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
+In case of the re-submission of the same assignments a maximum grade of 4.0 can be achieved for a given assignment.

-MSc Digital Business Administration, 2024-2025, 1 HS, BB, Bern MSc Digital Business Administration, 2025-2026, 3 HS, BB, Bern MSc Digital Business Administration, 2024-2025, 3 HS, BB, Bern
+Degree programme, semester MSc Digital Business Administration, 2022-2023, 1 HS, BB, Bern MSc Digital Business Administration, 2023-2024, 3 HS, BB, Bern MSc Digital Business Administration, 2022-2023, 3 HS, BB, Bern